-In an event of an actual disaster or for testing purposes, Phoenix DraaS Failover feature aims to recover virtual machines in the AWS account based on the configuration and failover settings specified in the DR plan.
+In an event of an actual disaster or for testing purposes, Druva DraaS Failover feature aims to recover virtual machines in the AWS account based on the configuration and failover settings specified in the DR plan.

-- First, an administrator triggers the failover from the Phoenix Management Console and Druva Cloud instructs the Phoenix AWS proxy to initiate the failover.
+- First, an administrator triggers the failover from the Management Console and Druva Cloud instructs the Druva AWS proxy to initiate the failover.

 - The EBS snapshot is used to create an EBS volume.
-The Phoenix AWS proxy creates an EC2 instance in your AWS account.
-You can choose the EC2 instance type from the Phoenix Management Console when you configure the VM for DR. The EBS volume gets attached to the EC2 instance.
+The Druva AWS proxy creates an EC2 instance in your AWS account.
+You can choose the EC2 instance type from the Management Console when you configure the VM for DR. The EBS volume gets attached to the EC2 instance.

 - Once the process has completed, EC2 instance is restarted and is ready to support its workload.
 The same process is repeated for all protected VMs.